Walker Family Cancer Centre

 2 CAAD Pumps – $12,272

 CAAD pumps are portable infusion devices that deliver controlled doses of medication—such as chemotherapy, pain management drugs, or antibiotics—over time.
-In a cancer center, they allow patients to receive continuous treatment either in the clinic or at home, improving comfort and flexibility. -
+In a cancer center, they allow patients to receive continuous treatment either in the clinic or at home, improving comfort and flexibility.

 100% of the proceeds raised through Niagara’s Big Move Cancer Ride are dedicated to purchasing urgently needed equipment for the Walker Family Cancer Centre (WFCC).
 These funds enable the Centre to acquire advanced technology and replace outdated equipment, ensuring patients in the Niagara region have access to the most effective and innovative cancer care available.

-These improvements directly impact patient outcomes, streamline care delivery, and provide a more comfortable experience for patients and their families.
+These improvements impact patient outcomes, streamline care delivery, and provide a more comfortable experience for patients and their families.
 With community support, Niagara’s Big Move Cancer Ride plays a vital role in elevating cancer care across Niagara, helping the WFCC continue its mission to provide compassionate, cutting-edge treatment close to home.